wubin28/wuzhenbens_playground/word_count_cpp/README.md

 - Return Type: std::unordered_map<std::string, std::size_t>
 - Business Meaning: A map where keys are processed words and values are the number of occurrences of each word in the input text

+Notes:
+- The function is marked as [[nodiscard]] and noexcept
+- Uses processWord function to process each word
 ```

 ## divideFileIntoChunks